aaron-grau/curic/react/projects/organ_grinder/README.md

 ```

 **NB:** Do not create an instance of a `Note`.
 Only the key name ("C4", "D3",
-etc) should be passed through the action and kept in the store. `Note` objects
+**etc) should be passed through the action and kept in the store.
+We'll store
-will be kept as instance variables in our React components.
+**`Note` objects as instance variables in our React components.

-Here's how an event propagates through our app:
+Here's how a `keydown` event propagates through our app:

 0. User presses a key.
 0. The key listener catches the `keydown` event and invokes
    `KeyActions.keyPressed` with the appropriate key name.
 0. The `KeyActions.keyPressed` action sends a payload to the
    `AppDispatcher`.
 The payload should contain the `actionType` and a `noteName`.
 0. The dispatcher emits the event.
-The `KeyStore` catches the event, gets the `noteName`
+The `KeyStore` catches the event, gets the
-  out of the payload, and adds the `noteName` to its array of `keys`.
-The `KeyStore`
+`noteName` out of the payload, and adds the `noteName` to its array of `keys`.
-  also emits a change event.
+The `KeyStore` also emits a change event.

-How do you grab the keycode?
-Put a debugger at the top of your key listener and
-poke around until you find the keycode: an effective strategy for investigating
-unknown objects.
+Go [here](http://keycode.info/) to find keycodes.

 In a moment we'll write a `NoteKey` React component, which will listen for
 changes in the `KeyStore`.
 When that change occurs, the `NoteKey` will